 Buddha bowls have nothing to do with Buddha.
 In fact, they don’t have anything to do with religious beliefs at all.
 However, they are bowls that are filled with delicious and wholesome ingredients that are usually combined with a dressing or sauce to make the whole thing just amazingly good.
 These bowls have also been called “macro bowls” due to all the macronutrients (carbohydrates, fat and protein) that they contain.

-Just like the Buddha bowls, this Asian Salmon Rice Bowl is packed with flavor, wholesome ingredients and is so simple to put together.
+Just like the Buddha bowls, this Asian Salmon Rice Bowl is packed with flavor, and wholesome ingredients and is so simple to put together.
 I used some of my favorite sushi ingredients – nori or seaweed, rice, salmon, cucumber and avocado – and combined them into a bowl.
 It’s as simple as that – no prepping the sushi and rolling it, just combine it and go.

 I love using salmon in this bowl.
 Salmon is an amazing source of protein.
 But it doesn’t just stop at protein.
 Salmon is also a great source of fat.
 But not just any fat.
 Salmon is high in a type of fat called unsaturated fatty acids.
 Specifically, it contains omega-3 fatty acids.
 These are great for your hair, skin and nails.
 But omega-3 fatty acids are also used in brain function and can also help to raise your HDL – the good cholesterol.